johnhooks/midi-kbd/etc/midi-kbd.api.md

 // @public
 export type MidiReceiver = MidiPortInterface<void>;

-// Warning: (ae-forgotten-export) The symbol "ValueOf" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "MidiStatus" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal